Codemon72/Spickzettel/Git and GitHub.md

 Note: If you don't know what's going on and just want to go back to where the repo was, then just do:
 `git rebase --abort`

+'Cut and Paste':
+`git stash` and `git stash pop`
+`git stash` + `git stash pop` work kind of like **cut & paste**: with `git stash` you 'cut' out all non-added changes you have made on that branch and stash them.
+You can switch branches, do whatever, and with `git stash pop` you paste them into the branch you are currently on.
+**Note**: other than 'cut & paste': `git stash` + `git stash pop` work with a stash: you can throw as many stash pan-cakes on top of it and get them back in the same order.
+`git stash` + `git stash pop`

+Also check out: `git stash show` and `git stash list`
 ___

 ### Vim Editor